 - All students accept awards

 To maximize your aid, apply early and meet all deadlines.
 Below are basic steps to follow:

 - APPLY: Apply for admission to Milligan.
 Students are automatically considered for Milligan Academic Scholarships based on their application file at the time of admission.
-Ask your Admission Counselor about other scholarships.
+Ask your Admissions Recruiter about other scholarships.

 - FAFSA: Complete the FAFSA (Free Application for Federal Student Aid) to determine your need-based aid eligibility.
 Review your Student Aid Report (the results of your FAFSA), mailed to you by the federal government.
 This will contain your Expected Family Contribution (EFC), the number used to determine your federal student aid eligibility.

 - AWARD PACKAGE: Review your Financial Aid Award Letter* from Milligan.
 Sign and return it promptly indicating whether you accept or decline each award (some awards are first-come, first-serve, so don’t delay).

 - DEPOSIT: Pay your one-time $200 enrollment deposit (applied toward your account) to secure space in the incoming class (non-refundable after May 1).

 - PAYMENT: Determine your payment plan.